mevdschee/ws2api/README.md

     hash $request_uri consistent;

-in order to ensure that the `<ClientId>` will always end up on the same server
+in order to ensure that the `<ClientId>` will always end up on the same server.